One of the best ways to immerse yourself in the local culture is at the local farmers market and Lakeland just so happens to have a fantastic one.

 Every Saturday from 8:00 a.m. to 2:00 p.m., the streets of downtown Lakeland fill with a variety of vendors.
 It’s an invigorating sight to behold on a crisp morning, and a favorite local pastime.
 Some come for breakfast with vendors found nowhere else, others for groceries, gift shopping, or just to look.

 Patrons of all ages delight in the sights and smells that fill the streets, and love visiting with the friendly, knowledgeable vendors.
 You’ll find that the plant man is happy to offer tips on pruning or plant care tips, while the duck egg vendor may tell you a funny story about his “fowl” friends.
-Everyone feels like family when you’re at the farmers market, that’s part of the experience.
-The other part of the experience is checking out all of the goods.

 The other part of the experience is discovery new favorite items.
 Some of our favorites include:

 Honeycomb Break Bakers is a local bakery in Lakeland producing modern artisan bread, pastry, and dessert.
 Products include sourdough bread, baguettes, focaccia, rye, bagels and challah.